Getting to grips with the complexity of holiday pay

 Yes, if that is part of your contractual pay.
 Commission, regular overtime and bonuses are taken into account for the first four weeks of holiday pay but not the additional 1.6 weeks given to UK employees (to make up the 5.6 weeks).

-Our latest articles from the world of payroll
+Check out our latest articles and resources from the world of HR & payroll.

 Blog Article